tristanlatr/WPWatcher/README.md

 You can get a free API token with 50 daily requests.
 Scanning a site generates a undefined number of requests, it depends on the WPScan config and the number of WordPress plugins.
 WPScan will fail if you have no API calls in bank anymore.

+### Scanning a large number of sites
+You can configure `wp_sites` from a text file using `--urls` argument.

-If you have large number of sites to watch, you'll probably can't scan all your sites with 50 requests.
-You can create multiple configuration files and schedule scans on several days.
+If you have large number of sites to scan, you'll probably can't scan all your sites with 50 requests.

+#### Option 1: use `api_limit_wait` config option
+It will wait 24h if your WPVulDB API limit has been reached and continue de scans.
+Reccursive implementation.

+#### Option 2: schedule scans on several days
 - `wpwatcher.conf`: contains all configurations except `wp_wites`
 - `wp_sites_1.conf`: contains first X sites
 - `wp_sites_2.conf`: contain the rest  ...